WVUHPC/2019-Machine-Learning/_episodes/07-Decision_trees.md

 </a>

 Now, it is clear that the tree shape can change depending on how the tree is built.
+Different methods can be used to create the tree and here is where we start exploring this methodology.

+First of all go to the lesson Regression and import into pandas the file 2018_all_indicators.xlsx.
+Follow the same instructions on curable data

 In any case, in the use of this methodology we need to keep in mind the main disadvantages: